unixpickle/puzzle.js/README.md

     <script src="puzzlejs/scrambler.js"></script>
     <script src="puzzlejs/webscrambler.js"></script>

-Note that the order of the files matters, since the scrambler depends on the "rubik" and "skewb" APIs and the "webscrambler" API depends on the "scrambler" API.
+Note that the order of the files matters, since the "scrambler" API depends on the "rubik" and "skewb" APIs and the "webscrambler" API depends on the "scrambler" API.

 # Building

 The puzzle.js source code is stored in a way that makes it simple to modify, search, and maintain.
 However, this code structure is not ideal for production.
-Thus, there are a few build scripts which turn the source code into usable code.
+A Makefile is used to turn the source code into usable code.

-The [build.pragmash](build.pragmash) script is written in a language called pragmash.
-You can install pragmash by following the instructions in the [pragmash](https://github.com/unixpickle/pragmash) repository.
-Once you have pragmash, you can re-build the library as follows:

-    $ pragmash build.pragmash

-The build scripts are used to concatenate files and to provide a simple import/export mechanism.
+In order to build puzzle.js, you must have `make` and `sh` installed.
+You can then build like this:

+    $ make clean && make

+This command will re-generate the entire build directory.

 # TODO

  * Implement more intelligent random state generator for Skewb
+ * Re-write the entire 3x3x3 solver
  * Generate 2x2x2 random state scrambles
- * Generate 3x3x3 random state scrambles
- * Don't copy all moves in search

 # License